Federal Climate Funding > Businesses > I want:

 Loans to support a range of manufacturing, including light-duty vehicles, medium- and heavy-duty vehicles, locomotives, maritime vessels including offshore wind vessels, aviation, and hyperloop.
 Loan amount cannot exceed 80% of eligible project costs.

-Eligible recipients include manufacturers of eligible vehicles or of components of materials that support eligible vehicles’ fuel economy performance.
+Eligible recipients included manufacturers of eligible vehicles or of components of materials that support eligible vehicles’ fuel economy performance.

 Tax deduction for energy efficiency measures in new construction or building renovations.
+Available for projects that begin construction by June 30, 2026.

 A tax deduction of up to $5/square foot for energy efficiency measures in new construction or renovations that achieve above a certain level of energy savings.